EPCCed/archer2-intro-package/_episodes/03-software-env.md

     changes a version of netcdf built with "-sreal64" is neither needed nor provided.

-    NetCDF is supported on the host CPU but not on the accelerator on Cray XC systems.
+    NetCDF is supported on the host CPU but not on the accelerator.

 Documentation:
 --------------